Weinstein threatened to kill me - Hayek

 Writing in the New York Times, Hayek said Weinstein once told her: "I will kill you, don't think I can't."

-Dozens of actresses, including Rose McGowan, Angelina Jolie and Gwyneth Paltrow, have accused Mr Weinstein of harassment or assault.
+Dozens of actresses, including Rose McGowan, Angelina Jolie and Gwyneth Paltrow, have accused Weinstein of harassment or assault.

-He denies all allegations of non-consensual sex.
+Weinstein denies all allegations of non-consensual sex.

-The BBC has approached representatives of Mr Weinstein for a response to Salma Hayek's article.

-In the NYT, Hayek, 51, a Mexican-American, describes working with him on what she called her "greatest ambition" - telling the story of Mexican artist Frida Kahlo.
+Writing in the New York Times, Hayek, 51, described working with the film mogul on what she called her "greatest ambition" - telling the story of Mexican artist Frida Kahlo.

-After striking a deal with Weinstein for the rights of the film that would eventually become 2002's Frida, Hayek wrote it became "my turn to say no".
+She wrote that, after striking a deal with Weinstein for the rights of the film that would eventually become 2002's Frida, she was forced to repeatedly refuse sexual advances.

 "No to me taking a shower with him.